Toc.js block

 Finally, a message to everyone thinking of a new job in the games industry.
 Remember everything that makes work a blast - including the environment, culture, development, challenges and camaraderie.
 We have job roles in all our teams for smart, ambitious people.
 At Kwalee, we embrace creative work and learn from our failures and successes to make immensely fun games.
 Creative Wednesdays embody that vision, one that readily welcomes anyone — no matter your experience in games — with open arms.

-Simon's been a key figure in building Kwalee’s brand as a Hyper Casual and Hybrid Casual games company, managing all our internal mobile game development efforts as our Head of Development.
+Simon's been a key figure in building Kwalee’s brand as a Hyper Casual and Hybrid Casual games company, managing all our internal mobile game development efforts as our Director of Leamington Studio.

 Add new comment